Pumphrey Law

 Voluntary vs. Involuntary Manslaughter

-When addressing a manslaughter charge, it can be referred to as either voluntary or involuntary.
-The state’s Statute does not differentiate between voluntary and involuntary; however, there are several key differences between the two.
-In addition, a judge’s decision can be influenced depending on the circumstances of a manslaughter case.
+Manslaughter charges can be either voluntary or involuntary.
+Florida’s Statute does not differentiate between voluntary and involuntary; however, there are several key differences between the two.

 The main difference between voluntary and involuntary manslaughter lies with the intent of the crime.

-- Voluntary manslaughter is considered when the death happens in “the heat of the moment.”
-While the defendant did not have premeditated murder in their plans, something happened or the person was provoked, which resulted in the intentional killing of another person.
+- Voluntary manslaughter is when someone’s death is caused by a crime of passion or in “the heat of the moment.”
+While the defendant did not have premeditated murder in their plans, they were either provoked or there was some outward action that resulted in the intentional killing of the victim.
 Examples of voluntary manslaughter include domestic disputes, bar fights, and crimes of passion.

-- Involuntary manslaughter is considered when the death happens due to recklessness or negligence from the defendant.
-The person at fault had no intent to kill another person, but either accidentally or inadvertently killed the victim due to carelessness or dangerous behavior.
-Examples of involuntary manslaughter include accidentally firing off a gun that kills someone.
+- Involuntary manslaughter is when someone’s death is caused by the recklessness or negligent actions of the defendant.
+The person at fault had no intent to kill another person, but they either accidentally or inadvertently killed the victim due to carelessness or dangerous behavior.
+An example of involuntary manslaughter includes accidentally firing off a gun that kills someone.

 Manslaughter; Always a lesser included offense of Second-Degree Felony Murder

-The Florida Supreme Court in Dean v.
-State held that a Manslaughter charge is a necessarily lesser included offense to a second-degree felony murder charge; this is because both charges require some action by the offender which led to the death of the victim.
+In Dean v.
+State, the Florida Supreme Court held that a manslaughter charge is a necessarily lesser included offense to a second-degree felony murder charge; this is because both charges require some action by the offender which led to the death of the victim.

 The two elements of Manslaughter are (1) the unjustified or inexcusable killing of another person, and (2) a causative link between the death and the act, procurement, or culpable negligence of the accused.